Skip navigation

 Meet EAB’s Financial Aid Optimization Team

-2. Design an aid policy that will help you best meet your goals
+3. Design an aid policy that will help you best meet your goals

 The next step is to create an aid policy that is focused, fits the mission of your institution, and can be operationalized.
 At EAB, our team of statisticians develops a rigorous econometric model to help inform financial aid policies for our partners.
-We look at a set of demographic variables—like geography, inquiry source, and ethnicity—against a set of financial aid variables.
+We look at a set of demographic variables—like geography and inquiry source—against a set of financial aid variables.
 Our model also factors in proprietary third-party marketing data.
 The model sheds light on what tradeoffs an institution might need to make via aid strategy to reach their ultimate goal—whether that’s increasing net tuition revenue, headcount, or other key areas of focus.
 The modeling work EAB does is transparent and conducted with our partners in live settings so that we can co-create an awarding policy most suitable to their institution.

-3. Activate policy and track its efficacy in real-time for remainder of enrollment cycle
+4. Activate policy and track its efficacy in real-time for remainder of enrollment cycle

 Once you’ve decided on your aid policy, it’s important to regularly monitor how your class is coming in, how you’re progressing towards aid and overall goals, and how the market is fluctuating.
 It’s critical to have the flexibility to adjust aid policy midstream if necessary.
 From January to mid-summer, our university partners meet regularly with their EAB financial aid optimization team to track these trends and work together to modify aid policy as needed—always keeping headcount and NTR goals in mind.

 Data transparency is key to this iterative process.
 Our partners have access to a live, real-time financial aid analytics dashboard (similar to the visual below) which shows how their funnel is building and how aid is being accepted.
-This self-service dashboard provides up-to-the-minute data on key metrics such as admits, net deposits, net tuition revenue, yield, discount rate, and institutional gift aid.
+This self-service dashboard provides data on key metrics such as admits, net deposits, net tuition revenue, yield, discount rate, and institutional gift aid.

 Amy Luitjens